 Some vendors do provides both in a single box.
 PCRF or a policy server or a Policy Decision Function (PDF) is the part of the Evolved Packet Core (EPC) that supports service data flow detection, policy enforcement and flow-based charging.
 The PCRF function is part of the larger PCC architecture, which also includes the Proxy Call Session Control Function (P-CSCF) and the Policy and Charging Enforcement Function.

 Reinforcement Learning by Policy Enforcement

 Operators allow free data service for certain data flow, but usually forget or do-not enforce that the transmitted packets indeed belong to the designated free flow.
 Even worse, no effective mechanism is implemented to limit the traffic volume going through this free ride.
 Consequently, these loopholes can be exploited to enable any form of mobile data services for free.
 The 3G standards offer the operators flexibility to define their own charging policies.

 Unfortunately, in some of MNO cases their policies and implementations may contain serious flaws.
 The PCRF, PCEF and the Charging Functions in the IMS and EPC core networks drive policy and charging rules.
-These elements provide MNO’s with the ability to differentiate services while maximizing revenue.
+These elements give MNO’s with the ability to differentiate services while maximizing revenue.
 To validate policy, simulation of PCRF and PCEF, the application functions (AF) and the Charging Functions is required.
-By simulating these elements with the appropriate tools, testing of network elements for rules implementation, error handling, and the ability to perform under stress conditions can be observed well.
+By simulating these elements with the right tools, testing of network elements for rules implementation, error handling, and the ability to do under stress conditions can be observed well.

 ====================== About the Author =================================